aaronu7/saas-plugins/README.md

 ### Project Dependencies
 - Developed in VS2015 using the nunit package for unit testing.
 - Download the "NUnit 3 Test Adapter" extension to view example tests in the Test Explorer
----- Install-Package NUnit.Runners -Version 3.7.0
+---- Install-Package NUnit.Runners -Version 3.7.0       ????
----- install-package nunit.consolerunner -Version 3.7.0
+---- install-package nunit.consolerunner -Version 3.7.0 ????
+---- System and System.Drawing were added and set to copy local (for better linking with plugins)

 ### Future Considerations
 - Extend reflection mechanism to better interact with static class methods.